rstr74/node-async-runner/readme.md

-Run asynchronous tasks in a persistent order.
+Run asynchronous tasks in a queued order.

 ```
 npm install node-async-runner